davidmcnamee/shopify-backend-challenge/readme.md

 * Login/Register an account
 * Upload an image (or more)
 * View the images in your feed
+* Search for an image by name or a user by username
 * When logged out, you can only see other users' private images
 * After becoming a premium follower, you can see that user's private images